 When you are in Haugen, you'll notice that it is more blue-collar than most other communities in America.
 39.49% of Haugen’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Haugen is a village of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Haugen who work in sales jobs (13.38%), office and administrative support (10.19%), and teaching (8.92%).

-Being a small village, Haugen does not have a public transit system used by locals to get to and from work.
+Haugen is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Haugen in 2022 was $32,574, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
 This equates to an annual income of $130,296 for a family of four.
 However, Haugen contains both very wealthy and poor people as well.